2nd Year

 EECS 2032: Introduction to Embedded Systems

 You also learn C, which might be a learning curve only coming from Java.
 The syntaxes of both languages are similar, however, you'll need to understand how memory works under the hood in a computer.
 In fields like embedded systems, you need to highly prioritize code safety and program optimization using memory management and pointers.
 C is also the mother of all programming languages, which largely influenced the creation of today's operating systems: Windows, MacOS, and Linux.
 In general, you may rarely or never use C, unless probably if you'll be working in semiconductor and hardware companies like AMD, NVIDIA, or Qualcomm.
+Or you could join the dark side and dabble in kernal and OS development in C.

 The embedded systems part of the course is just programming a microcontroller using C and learning how to read microcontroller schematics.
 This course, when I took it, contained lab tests of Bash and C, so make sure you practice both to pass the lab tests (it's also 4 credits too, so keep that in mind).
-Meanwhile, with other professors, the course is C + Embedded Systems with no Linux, which isn't substantial.

 MATH 2015: Applied Multivariate & Vector Calculus